BRISTOL - History, Topography and Genealogy

 * Not found in Mathews.
 Bristol Bibliography

 - Bettey (J.H), edited by STUDIES ON THE HISTORY OF WHITCHURCH.
-With 2 illusts, 40pp, original printed card covers, cloth spine, slight spotting to few leaves at front and rear, bookplate to verso of top cover.
+With 2 illusts, 66pp, stapled in the original printed card covers, lacks unlettered cloth spine.
 University of Bristol Department of Extra-Mural Studies, 1976. £10.00

 - Briercliffe (Harold) and Brockway (Eric) THE ILLUSTRATED HISTORY OF DOUGLAS MOTORCYCLES.
 Numerous illusts, 112pp, 4to, dustwrapper.
 Haynes Publishing Group, 1991. £18.00